Skip to content

 TINA4_CACHE_DIR=/path/to/cache/directory

-File cache stores each cache entry as a JSON file on disk.
-It is slower than memory or Redis but survives server restarts without extra infrastructure.
+File cache stores each entry as a JSON file on disk.
+Slower than memory or Redis, but it survives restarts with no extra infrastructure.

-For custom caching logic, use cache_get, cache_set, and cache_delete directly through the Tina4 module:
+For custom caching logic, use the key-value helpers on the Tina4 module: cache_get, cache_set, cache_delete, clear_cache, and cache_stats.

 cache_set